 Our annual event

 Usually, Manchester City Council would work with Manchester Museum to put on our annual event of reflection on the events at Hiroshima and Nagasaki 75 years ago.
 We intend to use the current measures in place to both commemorate and educate on the events of 1945.
-Please take part in our commemorative service in the following order:

 Why are we here today? - Remembering Hiroshima & Nagasaki.
 Read by Anna Bunney, Engagement Manager Manchester Museum.

 Genbaku Dome (Atomic Dome) - Tribute by mamaykun

 Hiroshima Peace Memorial, commonly known as the Atomic Bomb Dome or A-Bomb Dome (Japanese: Genbaku Dome), is a UNESCO World Heritage Site located in Hiroshima, Japan.
 It was established as such in 1996.
 The site is part of the Hiroshima Peace Memorial Park.

 Manchester has had a long relationship with Mayors for Peace, which began with our famous ‘nuclear-weapons-free city’ declaration 40 years ago on 5 November 1980.

 The declaration inspired cities around the world to work together for nuclear disarmament at a time when the Cold War was at one of the most dangerous times in its duration.
 In 1982, at a major United Nations Conference on Disarmament, the Mayor of Hiroshima invited all Mayors to join with him to work for a more peaceful world free of nuclear weapons, and Mayors for Peace was created.